2023 Most Popular General Biology Master's Degree Schools in the Far Western US Region

 Read full report on General Biology at San Diego State University

-California State University - Northridge did quite well in this year’s ranking of the most popular places for general biology students to get a master’s degree.
-It came in at #10 on the list.
-Located in the large city of Northridge, CSUN is a public school with a fairly large student population.
+With a ranking of #10, California State University - Northridge did quite well on this year’s most popular schools for general biology students working on their master’s degree.
+Located in the city of Northridge, CSUN is a public college with a very large student population.

 Women make up 71% of the biology majors at the school.

-Read full report on General Biology at California State University - Northridge
+Full General Biology at California State University - Northridge Report

 Explore the best general biology colleges for a specific state in the Far Western US region.